MayorX500/mCore/README.md

 # mCore

-This is a adaptation of CORE's Docker container/image designed to be used in
+This is a adaptation of CORE's Docker container/image designed to be used in my Computer Networks class.
 ## Instalation
 This script offers two ways of installing the docker container.
 The "Easy Way" and a "Git Way".